mwidjaja1/DSOnMacARM/README.md

 - Matplotlib
 - Numpy
 - Pandas
+- PyTorch by manually installing the latest version from source (i.e. you cannot use `pip` or `conda` at this time, Nov 2020, to install it).
+More on this below.
 - Scikit-Learn (Added on 11/21/2020)
 - Scipy
 - Statsmodel (Added on 11/21/2020 -- I'm skeptical how well it works though.
 It installs but without an ARM Fortran compiler, I gotta imagine some methods will be buggy or slow).